ScilifelabDataCentre/blobserver/README.md

 10. You need to create the first admin user account in the system.
     Once this admin account exists, it can be used to register other accounts via the web interface.
-The first admin account can be created only with the command-line script `cli.py`.
+The first admin account must be created with the command-line script `cli.py`.
 Use the `-h` option to get help.